aic5/eth_blockchain_token/README.md

 Roadmap to creating a publicly traded token with little or no coding experience:
 1. Take a deep breath...

 2. Install MetaMask extension in your browser (https://metamask.io/).
 Create a local wallet in MetaMask.

+3. Get some fake Ether for testing.
+You can do this by going to an Ether faucet (http://faucet.ropsten.be:3001/), by mining or by contacting other developers.
+Let's use the faucet to get 2 or 3 fake Ether.
+That should be more than enough.

 3. Copy the smart contract code that will create the token (...)

-4. Compile the code using a online Solidity compiler https://remix.ethereum.org/
+4. Let's compile the smart contract code using a online Solidity compiler at https://remix.ethereum.org/

-    4.1.
-Paste the smart contract code in the editor section of the website
+    4.1 Paste the smart contract code in the editor section of the website.

     4.2.
-Click *"Settings"* panel and choose the compiler version ("0.4.16+commit.d7661dd9")
+Click the *"Settings"* panel and choose the compiler version (*"0.4.16+commit.d7661dd9"*).

     4.3.
-Click *"Compile"* panel and check if there are any errors.
+Click the *"Compile"* panel and check if there are any errors.
 Green means you are ready to go.

     4.4.
-Click *"Run"* panel.
+Click the *"Run"* panel.
 Enter the number of tokens, name of the token and code in the box below "TokenERC20", such as: 10000,"My Token","MTK".

-For Environment select "Injected Web".
-Click the *"Create"* button.
+5. Let's send the conyClick the *"Create"* button.

+    5.1.
+In the *"Run"* panel, look at the Environment combobox and select *"Injected Web"*.

+    5.2.
+Click the *"Create"* button to send the smart contract to the blockchain.

+    5.3.
+A popup window from MetaMask will appear confirming that you want to send the token to the blockchain.
+This is when you pay for the contract creation.
+Click the *"Submit"* button.

 3. Edit the number of tokens, name and code for the token.